 Recently we helped a client transition from a large ERP to Birch Learning Platform.
 Some of the issues they had experienced and why they decided to change included:

-- couldn’t link to their payroll system in order to create and manage user accounts
+- Unable to link to their payroll system in order to create and manage user accounts

-- didn’t cater for both internal and our external contractors – they had multiple systems which was additional cost
+- It didn’t cater to both internal and external contractors – they had multiple systems which was an additional cost

-- uses old technology, they are not nimble enough to adapt to the way learning will be delivered in the future
+- Uses old technology, and isn’t nimble enough to adapt to the way learning will be delivered in the future

-- to access courses the learners had to move through up to 6 screens before they could launch the course they wanted to complete
+- To access courses the learners had to move through up to six screens before they could launch the course they wanted to complete

-- user and course structures were cumbersome and rigid
+- Cumbersome and rigid user and course structures

-Here are 3 reasons why ERP solutions are compromising your learning innovation:
+Here are three reasons why ERP solutions are compromising your learning innovation:

-One of the trends we’ve seen lately in the digital learning world is the increasing prevalence of LMS providers merging with large software providers, generally Accounts or HR software to create ERP solutions for business that include a learning delivery component.
+One of the trends we’ve seen lately in the digital learning world is the increasing prevalence of Learning Management System (LMS) providers merging with large software providers, generally Accounts or HR software to create ERP solutions for businesses that include a learning delivery component.

 SAP merging with Success Factors LMS is an excellent example of this trend.
 The idea is that by combining multiple business relevant products under one banner, the client is able to purchase a one-off product that solves their every need.
-That might seem logical on the outside looking in, until real world economics, flexibilities of scale and business priorities take over.
+That might seem logical, until real world economics, flexibilities of scale and business priorities take over.

 2. Little consultation with L&D

-More often than not, its the professionals in L&D not being consulted about their requirements for the LMS before the new ERP system is signed off and installed, much less letting them have an active say in the appropriateness of the solution for themselves and the learners.
-This lack of consultation with L&D, much less an understanding of the growing importance of continual knowledge and skills improvement, often driven directly by learning, in peoples professional and personal lives, results in an LMS that at best detracts from the personalised provisioning of information and at worst just simply don’t work.
+More often than not, the professionals in L&D are not consulted about their requirements for the LMS before the new ERP system is signed off and installed.
+This lack of consultation with L&D and limited understanding of the growing importance of continual knowledge and skills improvement, results in an LMS that at best detracts from the personalised provisioning of information and at worst just simply don’t work.
+L&D must have an active say in the appropriateness of the solution for themselves and the learners.

 3. Functionality and feature poor